joshyorko/actions/action_server/docs/guides/11-action-server-ui.md

 The image below shows an example of configuration where `slack` and `google` are configured.

+Note: the information is automatically saved when it's valid (incorrect data will not be persisted and will be lost if switching to a different tab).

 ![Action Server OAuth2 Settings UI](./images/action-server-ui-oauth2-settings.png)

 Note: all the information entered (such as the OAuth2 data as well as secrets) is